 Most leaders are coming to a consensus: in today’s world, data is crucial for better decision-making.
-However, despite widespread investment in tools and infrastructure, few organizations would claim that they’re truly data-driven.
+However, despite widespread investment in tools and infrastructure, few organizations would claim that they’re truly part of a data driven culture.

 “Just because you start to collect data doesn’t mean you will continue,” says Dmitri Adler, Co-Founder of Data Society.
 “It’s also very difficult to not make decisions with your gut.”

-Adler is pointing to a common challenge: successful leaders often rely on intuition because it’s what they are used to.
-Overriding that instinct with empirical analysis can feel uncomfortable, even risky, but it’s a necessary shift for organizations seeking to stay competitive.
+Adler is pointing to a common challenge.
+Successful leaders often rely on intuition because it’s what they are used to.
+Overriding that instinct with empirical analysis can feel uncomfortable, even risky.
+But embracing a data driven decision making process is a necessary shift for organizations seeking to stay competitive.

 “You have to break the mental barrier of ‘my instincts are correct’ and know that sometimes you just have to close your eyes and go with the data,” Adler says.